UCL/research-computing-with-cpp/09distributed_computing/sec01DistributedMemoryModels.md

 ## Performance and Message Passing

-Message passing naturall incurs a performance overhead.
-Data communication channels betweeen processes are generally speaking much slower than straight-forward reads to RAM.
+Message passing naturally incurs a performance overhead.
+Data communication channels between processes are generally speaking much slower than straight-forward reads to RAM.
 As such, when designing distributed systems we should bear in mind:
 - The frequency of message passing should be kept down where possible.
 - The size of messages should be kept down where possible.
 - In general, a smaller number of large messages is better than a large number of small messages _for a given amount of data_.